What is Besponsa?

 You may need to have a negative pregnancy test before starting this treatment.

-Inotuzumab ozogamicin can harm an unborn baby.
+Besponsa can harm an unborn baby.
 Use effective birth control to prevent pregnancy while you are using this medicine, whether you are a man or a woman.
 Men should use condoms.
-Inotuzumab ozogamicin use by either parent may cause birth defects.
+This medicine use by either parent may cause birth defects.

 This medicine may affect fertility (ability to have children) in both men and women.
-However, it is important to use birth control to prevent pregnancy because inotuzumab ozogamicin may harm the baby if a pregnancy does occur.
+However, it is important to use birth control to prevent pregnancy because Besponsa may harm the baby if a pregnancy does occur.

-It is not known whether inotuzumab ozogamicin passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine and for at least 2 months after your last dose.
+You should not breastfeed while using this medicine and for at least 2 months after your last dose.

-Inotuzumab ozogamicin is injected into a vein through an IV.
+Besponsa is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 You may be given other medicines to help prevent certain side effects of inotuzumab ozogamicin.
 Take these medicines for the full prescribed length of time.

-Inotuzumab ozogamicin is given in a 21-day or 28-day treatment cycle.
+Besponsa is given in a 21-day or 28-day treatment cycle.
 You may need to use the medicine only on certain days of each cycle.
-Your doctor will determine how long to treat you with this medicine.
+Your doctor will determine how long to treat you with Besponsa.

-Inotuzumab ozogamicin may cause serious or life-threatening liver problems, including veno-occlusive disease (blocked blood vessels in the liver that can lead to liver damage).
-You will need frequent blood tests to check your liver function.
+Besponsa may cause serious or life-threatening liver problems, including veno-occlusive disease (blocked blood vessels in the liver that can lead to liver damage).
+Your liver function will need to be checked.

-Inotuzumab ozogamicin can also lower blood cells that help your body fight infections and help your blood to clot.
+Besponsa can also weaken (suppress) your immune system, and you may get an infection or bleed more easily.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 Your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).